damianhakert/damianhakert.github.io/source/_posts/2016-03-31-shared-runners.markdown

 In other platforms similar functionality is only available with an add-on charge such as Agents in Bamboo (which is an add-on service to BitBucket.)
-In GitLab it's free to connect your own runners, and we also started offering free [shared runners][docs-runners] on GitLab.com.
+In GitLab it's free to connect your own runners, and we also started offering free [Shared Runners][docs-runners] on GitLab.com.
-That means shared runners are freely available for projects on GitLab.com, whether they are private or public.
+That means Shared Runners are freely available for projects on GitLab.com, whether they are private or public.
 However, up until recently users would have noticed their builds would be queued to run as they waited for a shared runner to be made available.